 Delta will continue blocking middle seats into spring 2021

-Wednesday, 18 November 2020 () Delta is once again extending its policy to block middle seats amid the novel coronavirus pandemic.
-Delta Air Lines Inc. announced Nov.
-18 it will continue blocking middle seats on all flights through March 30, 2021.
+Thursday, 19 November 2020 () Delta is once again extending its policy to block middle seats amid the novel coronavirus pandemic.
+Delta Air Lines Inc. announced Wednesday it will continue blocking middle seats on all flights through March 30, 2021.
 That date carries the policy through the one-year anniversary of pandemic's onset in the United States.
-Delta began blocking middle seats on April 13, 2020, in an attempt to prevent the transmission of COVID-19 on the Atlanta-based carrier's flights.
-The policy is one component of…
+Delta began blocking middle seats on April 13 in an attempt to prevent the transmission of Covid-19 on the Atlanta-based carrier's flights.
+The policy is one component of Delta…